 Participation in the Summer School is for free and the students will benefit of travel and accommodation costs reimbursement (up to a maximum of 700 euros).

-The Summer School is divided into six days of training of 6 hours each, divided into two modules: the first one in Western Greece (in Patras) and the second in Puglia Region in Italy.
-In particular, the module for Western Greece includes 2 days of lessons at the University of Patras and a study visit to the Gulf of Patraikos (which is affected by significant erosion phenomena), respectively on 24, 25 and 26 September 2019.
+a) The Western Greece module includes 2 days of lessons at the Museum of Science and Technology of University of Patras and a study visit to the Patraikos gulf (which is aﬀected by relevant erosion phenomena), respectively on September 24, 25 and 26, 2019.

 The course will be delivered by Apulia Region (project leader), in collaboration with ARTI, and the Triton project partners and includes lectures, visits and project works.
 The official language of Summer School is English.